 Price and Settlement Procedure

 10. Prices of payment collection via the Internet are provided here.
 The Merchant confirms that they have carefully studied the prices and terms of payment collection, payment transfers, and all the Paysera services that are applied to and relevant for the Merchant.

 11. The amount (commission fee) that belongs to Paysera shall be automatically deducted after the Merchant receives a payment.
 If the commission fee has not been deducted during the transaction, Paysera has the right to deduct the commission fee later.
 The commission fee is calculated in cents, rounded to the upper half.

-12. The Merchant undertakes not to apply any additional fee when Buyers choose to pay the Merchant via the System and not via other payment systems, also not to set additional limitations which might discriminate Buyers when settling via the System, as well as payment methods offered via the System.
+12. The Merchant undertakes not to apply any additional fee when Buyers choose to pay the Merchant via the System and not via other payment systems, also not to set any additional limitations which might discriminate against Buyers when settling via the System, as well as payment methods offered via the System.

 13. Paysera shall accept the amount of money indicated in the payment order (document) from the Buyer and automatically inform the information system of the Merchant about the completed payment.
 The System also shall inform Buyers about pending orders.
-The Merchant, under his/ her choice, can refuse this function.
+The Merchant, by their choice, can refuse this function.